bbkane/taggedmarks2/README.md

 Let's start with the interface idea.
 We want to CRUDL taggedmarks, and we can make interfaces for that, then make a hand-rolled SQL implementation of that and a cli package to drive it... but first, lunch!

+- pass times into CreateDial instead of generating them there
+- move cmd/taggedmarks2 into root, and root into new package model
+- Get auth working, errors working, metrics?
+- get HTTP working

 # Questions

 - should my Tag struct have a reference to Taggedmark?